envyst/ENVYST-secure-vault/README.md

 # ENVYST Secure Vault

-ENVYST Secure Vault is a Python-based application designed to securely store all your credentials locally in one app.
-By leveraging encryption techniques, it ensures that your sensitive information remains protected on your local machine.
+ENVYST Secure Vault is a Python-based application that allows you to securely store and manage all your credentials locally in one place.
+By leveraging encryption, it ensures that your sensitive information remains protected on your device.
+Additionally, you can sync your credentials with your Google Drive account for backup and accessibility.

 ## Features

-- **Local Storage**: All credentials are stored locally, giving you full control over your data.
+- **Local Storage**: Keep all your credentials stored locally, reducing the risk associated with cloud storage.
-- **Encryption**: Utilizes AES-256 encryption to safeguard your credentials.
+- **Encryption**: Protect your data with robust encryption methods.
+- **Google Drive Sync**: Easily back up and restore your encrypted credentials using your Google Drive account.
-- **User-Friendly Interface**: Simple command-line interface for easy interaction.
+- **User-Friendly Interface**: Interact with your credentials through a simple command-line interface.

 ## Installation

+To get started with ENVYST Secure Vault, follow these steps:

 1. **Clone the Repository**: